amdelamar/pm-theme/README.md

-# Easy Themes for ProtonMail
+# Custom Themes for ProtonMail

 This is a collection of simple color themes for the [ProtonMail](https://protonmail.com/) web app. 🎨